How the diets react

 Diet Ratings

 Core DASH whole grain.
 High in fiber, magnesium, and potassium.
-Low sodium when unsalted.
+Low sodium when unsalted or low-sodium varieties chosen.
 Supports cardiovascular health and blood pressure management.

 Controversy Index